GoogleCloudPlatform/compute-virtual-ethernet-freebsd/README.md

 ## Installation

-Since this is still an early-release, and not yet available in an official FreeBSD version, the driver has to installed as module.
+Since this is still an early-release, and not yet available in an official FreeBSD version, the driver has to installed as a module.
 The following instructions refer to the gcloud command, but many of them can also be performed on the web UI.

 1. Create a FreeBSD 13 instance in your project, log into it, and become root.